wp-plugins/ose-firewall/readme.txt

 10. ClamAV Open Source Free Antivirus Integration

 == Changelog ==

+= 3.5.2 =
+* Fixed: Removed Wordpress version in the signature checking function in the audit class
+* Fixed: Minor bug: the getConfiguration by type function has an error in the SQL query in the statistic class
+* Enhancement: Added Subscription plans and enhanced checkout procedure in advanced firewall setting section

 = 3.5.1 =
 * Fixed: Blank Dashboard page due to table not installed